 - Tax super pension investment income in retirement when reaches above $75,000.
 Before the 2013 election, the ALP was touting a threshold of $100,000, but in April 2015, the dropped the income threshold to $75,000.
 According to the ALP, “from 1 July 2017, future earnings on assets supporting income streams will be tax-free up to $75,000 a year for each individual.
 Earnings above the $75,000 threshold will attract the same concessional rate of 15 per cent that applies to earnings in the accumulation phase”.
 The ALP claim to against detrimental RETROSPECTIVE changes (as all political parties should be), but introducing a pensions tax on the earnings on pre-existing super pensions is without doubt a RETROSPECTIVE change, and makes the ALP’s claims of fairness as misleading as the Coalition’s claims of fairness in relation to its own retrospective super policies.
 For more information on the ALP’s pension earnings tax policy, see SuperGuide article ALP to tax pension earnings above $75,000 a year, if wins election.

 - Age Pension changes taking effect from January 2017.
 The ALP is against the Age Pension assets test changes (that the Coalition introduced) due to their harshness and retrospective nature, but has since stated that it will not reverse these changes, due to budgetary constraints.
 I believe these changes are a significant election issue.
-See SuperGuide articles Done deal!
-Lost Age Pension, got new Seniors Health Card and Age Pension: 300,000 Australians lost entitlements on 1 January 2017 .
+See SuperGuide articles Commonwealth Seniors Health Card: What it is and how to apply and Age Pension: 300,000 Australians lost entitlements on 1 January 2017 .

 - Contributions caps.
 Previously, the ALP has flagged that it intends to lower contributions cap, but the ALP has made no public comment since losing the election in 2013.
 On that basis, the ALP are likely to support the Coalition’s policy for cutting the concessional (before-tax) contributions caps including removing the over-50s cap, but unclear whether the ALP will support the immediate introduction of a lifetime non-concessional (after-tax) contributions cap of $500,000 (refer earlier in this article).
 For the current contributions caps, see SuperGuide article Superannuation contributions: Wearing two caps for 2018/2019 year (and 2017/2018 year).

 - Temporary Budget Repair Levy.
 The extra 2% income tax on those earning more than $180,000 a year is supposed to end after the 2017 financial year.
 Both parties supported this Levy, but the Liberals plan to cease it from end of June 2017, while the ALP wants to continue it permanently.
-See SuperGuide articles Australian income tax rates for 2018/2019 and 2017/2018 years (and earlier years) and Debt ‘levy’: More income tax for high-income earners.
+See SuperGuide articles Income tax: Australian tax brackets and rates (2018/2019 and previous years) and Debt ‘levy’: More income tax for high-income earners.

 The Greens policy document on superannuation opens with “Superannuation in Australia has become a tax haven for the wealthy, rather than delivering a comfortable retirement for all…”